 You can read more by visiting 31 Benefits of Blogging for Business.

-It is only possible to sell your art online if people know you exist.
+Selling your art online is possible if people know you exist.

 The internet has made it possible for artists like you to sell your paintings online and sell drawings online.